defeo/class-cost/technical-annex.md

 ##### 1.2.2.2 Capacity-building Objectives

-- Growing the field of isogeny-based cryptography by fostering existing research connections.
-As this is an emerging field, no one country has a critical mass of isogeny-based cryptography reseachers.
-Most of the innovative papers (about 1 per year) resulted from multinational collaboration, and a research network will allow for a rapid increase in research output.
+1. As isogeny-based cryptography is an emerging field, no one country involved in the Action (or indeed globally) has a critical mass of isogeny-based cryptography researchers.
+A primary capacity-building objective therefore is to grow the field of isogeny-based cryptography by fostering existing research conections.
+Most of the innovative papers in the field have resulted from multinational collaborations facilitated by ad hoc workshops or visits; a research network will allow for much more regular collaboration and consequently a rapid increase in high-quality research output.

-- Bringing together reseachers from cryptography, number theory, and quantum computing, all of whom have relevant and different perspectives on the major open problems in isogeny-based cryptography.
+2. The Action is by nature interdisciplinary.
+We will bring together researchers from cryptography, number theory, and quantum computing, all of whom have different perspectives on the major open problems in isogeny-based cryptography.

-- Allowing Early Career Investigators who would otheriwse be isolated or limited to very few local collaborators to connect with the whole European isogeny-based cryptography community.
+3. We will give collaboration opportunities and increased visibility to Early Career Investigators who would otherwise be isolated or limited to very few local collaborators by connecting them with the whole European isogeny-based cryptography community.

-- Promoting and supporting female and non-binary researchers in the field, both by a having a diverse consortium with respect to gender (at each level of involvement), and by collaboration with the Women in Numbers Europe community.
+4. We will promote diversity in the community, for example by ensuring a diverse consortium and by collboration with the Women in Numbers Europe community.

+[Chloe: keeping this in for now]
 What we discussed:
 - Bridging fields
 - Building new stuff